charmed-kubernetes/charm-kubernetes-control-plane/README.md

 ```

 Note that the unit tests use [`charms.unit_test`](https://pypi.org/project/charms.unit-test/)
-so all charms.reactive helpers are automatically patched with fakes, so little manual
+so all charms.reactive helpers are automatically patched with fakes and little manual
-patching needs to be done and things like `set_flag` and `is_flag_set` can be used directly.
+patching needs to be done.
+Things like `set_flag` and `is_flag_set` can be used directly.